 If we lose the Arctic, we will also lose the jet stream (video) as we know it, the troposphere will expand (video) causing droughts and fires on many continents, food production will be threatened, and we will be well on the way to a Hothouse Earth state in a 4-7°C world of monster storms and mass extinctions.
 Eminent and world renowned researcher, James Lovelock, has been saying for over a decade that 6 billion people could perish by the end of the century.
 Additionally, a study by Scripps Institution of Oceanography finds a 5% chance that rapid global warming will be “catastrophic” or worse for the human race and indicates a sixth mass extinction underway.
 Scientists estimate that 150-200 species of plant, insect, bird and mammal are already becoming extinct every 24 hours.

-#Arctic sea ice volume was 47% below the 1979-2018 average in this data set for July 2019 (record low) and it is on track to set more record lows in 2020.
-The following animation shows changes in both sea ice volume (bar) and sea ice thickness (map) in July(s).
+#Arctic sea ice volume was 47% below the 1979-2018 average and it is on track to set more record lows in 2020 and beyond.
+The following graph shows current Arctic sea ice extents from 2003-present, color bars are blue when 2020 has dropped below the prior year, and the trend is clear from year to year ice loss is increasingly dramatic:

-Data shows that the rate of #Arctic sea ice decline has slowed compared to 2012, which still holds the record for the lowest annual extent measurement.
-But this points to a deeper mystery for researchers.
-There are many charts and graphs available from Zach Labe at the Department of Earth System Science, The University of California, Irvine.
-Scientists’ Warning encourages everyone to use these and many more publicly available diagnostic tools to do their own research on the cryosphere.
+Data shows that the rate of #Arctic sea ice decline is getting closer and closer to the 2012, which still holds the record for the lowest annual extent measurement.
+This points to a deeper mystery for researchers.

 What is a Blue Ocean Event (BOE)?